Badly approximable points on manifolds: Main results and corollaries

 \subsection{Approximation by algebraic numbers of bounded degree}

 There are two classical interrelated settings in the theory of approximation by algebraic numbers of bounded degree.
 One of them boils down to investigating small values of integral polynomials $P$ with $\deg P\le n$ at a given number $\xi$.
 The other deals with the proximity of algebraic numbers $\alpha$ of degree $\le n$ to a given number $\xi$, see \cite{Bugeaud-04:MR2136100} for further background.
+In particular, the long standing Wirsing--Schmidt conjecture \cite[p.258]{Schmidt-1980}, which was motivated by Wirsing's theorem \cite{Wirsing-60:MR0142510}, states that for any $n\in\N$ and any real transcendental number $\xi$ there is a constant $C=C(\xi,n)>0$ such that

+holds for infinitely many algebraic numbers $\alpha$ of degree $\le n$, where $H(\alpha)$ denotes the height of $\alpha$ (to be recalled a few lines below).
+The $n=1$ case of the conjecture is a trivial consequence of the theory of continued fractions.
+For $n=2$ it was proved by Davenport and Schmidt \cite{Davenport-Schmidt-67:MR0219476}.
+However, there are only partial results for $n>2$.
+Note, however, that using Dirichlet's theorem it is easily shown that for any $\xi\in\R$ there exists $c_0=c_0(\xi,n)>0$ such that $|P(\xi)|<c_0H(P)^{-n}$ for infinitely many $P\in\Z[x]$ with $\deg P\le n$.

-In this section we will deal with what are believed to be numbers badly approximable by algebraic numbers of bounded degree.
-In order to describe problems relevant to this paper we will need the following notation.
-Given a polynomial $P$ with integer coefficients, $H(P)$ will denote the height of the polynomial $P$, which, by definition, is the maximum of the absolute values of the coefficients of $P$.
-Also, given an algebraic number $\alpha\in\C$, $H(\alpha)$ will denote the (naive) height of $\alpha$, which, by definition, is the minimum of $H(P)$ taken over all non-zero polynomials $P\in\Z[x]$ such that $P(\alpha)=0$.
-It is also convenient to introduce the following 3 sets:
+In this section we will deal with real numbers badly approximable by algebraic numbers.
+Given a polynomial $P$ with integer coefficients, $H(P)$ will denote the height of $P$, which, by definition, is the maximum of the absolute values of the coefficients of $P$.
+Given an algebraic number $\alpha\in\C$, $H(\alpha)$ will denote the (naive) height of $\alpha$, which, by definition, is the height of the minimal defining polynomial $P$ of $\alpha$ over $\Z$.
+It is also convenient to introduce the following three sets:

-The sets $\cB_n$ and $\cB_n^*$ are regarded as the natural analogues of badly approximable numbers to the context of approximation by algebraic numbers.
+The sets $\cB_n$ and $\cB_n^*$ are the natural generalisations of badly approximable numbers to the context of approximation by algebraic numbers.
 They are known to have Lebesgue measure zero, e.g., by a Khintchine type theorem proved in \cite{Beresnevich-99:MR1709049}.
-On the other hand, using Dirichlet's theorem it is easily shown that for any $\xi\in\R$ there exists $c_0=c_0(\xi,n)>0$ such that $|P(\xi)|<c_0H(P)^{-n}$ for infinitely many $P\in\Z[x]$ with $\deg P\le n$.
-It should be noted that obtaining a similar (Dirichlet type) result for the proximity of algebraic numbers $\alpha$ to reals $\xi$ turns out to be a profound open problem going back to Wirsing \cite{Wirsing-60:MR0142510}.
-Indeed, Schmidt conjectured that for any $n\in\N$ the set $\cW_n^*$ contains all real number $\xi$ that are not algebraic of degree $\le n$.
-For $n=1$ this is a trivial consequence of Dirichlet's theorem.
-For $n=2$ this was proved by Davenport and Schmidt \cite{Davenport-Schmidt-67:MR0219476}.
-However, there are only partial results for $n>2$.

-Within this paper we will deal with the following two conjectures that Bugeaud formulated as Problems 24 and 25 in his Cambridge Tract \cite[\S10.2]{Bugeaud-04:MR2136100}:
+Within this paper we will deal with the following two conjectures that Bugeaud formulated as Problems~24 and~25 in his Cambridge Tract \cite[\S10.2]{Bugeaud-04:MR2136100}:

 \textbf{Conjecture B1:} ~~\textit{$\cB_n$ contains a real transcendental number.}

 \textbf{Conjecture B2:} ~~\textit{$\cW_n^*\cap\cB_n^*$ contains a real transcendental number.}

 Note that Conjecture B1 is stronger than Conjecture B2 since we have that